Residential Building Works home insurance

 By agreeing to insure in joint names the homeowners existing insurer loses the right to pursue the contractor and recover any costs they may have to pay out in the event of a claim, even if they have been negligent.

 Insurers can be extremely reluctant to maintain insurance which is in joint names and could seek to reduce their exposure by limiting the extent of cover.
-This means meaning the homeowner might then be in breach of their contractual obligations as stated within the JCT/RIAI contract.
+This could mean the homeowner may then be in breach of their contractual obligations as stated within the JCT/RIAI contract.